AriFordsham/GHCWiki/trac-tickets.md

 ## Assign-to as Drop-Down List

 If the list of possible ticket owners is finite, you can change the *assign-to* ticket field from a text input to a drop-down list.
 This is done by setting the `restrict_owner` option of the `[ticket]` section in [trac.ini](trac-ini) to “true”.
-In that case, Trac will use the list of all users who have logged in and set their email address to populate the drop-down field.
+In that case, Trac will use the list of all users who have accessed the project to populate the drop-down field.

-*Note that this feature is **still experimental as of version 0.9**.
-There is no way to only display a subset of all known users as possible ticket owners.
-Nor is there a convenient way to remove emeritus users short of directly modifying the database.*
+To appear in the dropdown list, a user needs be registered with the project, *i.e.* a user session should exist in the database.
+Such an entry is automatically created in the database the first time the user submits a change in the project, for example when editing the user's details in the *Settings* page, or simply by authenticating if the user has a login.
+Also, the user must have `TICKET_MODIFY`[permissions](trac-permissions).

+**Note:** See [ Populating Assign To Drop Down](http://pacopablo.com/wiki/pacopablo/blog/set-assign-to-drop-down) on how to add user entries at database level

+**Note 2:** If you need serious flexibility and aren't afraid of a little plugin coding of your own, see [ FlexibleAssignTo](http://trac-hacks.org/wiki/FlexibleAssignToPlugin) (disclosure: I'm the author)

+**Note 3:** Activating this option may cause some performance degradation, read more about this in the [ Trac performance](http://trac.edgewall.org/intertrac/TracPerformance%23Configuration) page.

 ## Preset Values for New Tickets